expobrain/komposer/docs/getting_started/basic_configuration.md

 ## Limitations

-- only one Kubernetes Ingress can be defined for a service, generatint more than one Kubernetes Ingress is not supported yet
+- only one Kubernetes Ingress can be defined for a service, generating more than one Kubernetes Ingress is not supported yet
 - port mapping defined in Docker Compose file are not supported, this is a limitation imposed by the different networking between Docker Compose and a Kubernetes Pod